gabrielalmir/gabrielalmir/README.md

 <img width="100%" src="https://i.imgur.com/VzVjAzh.png" />

 <h2 align="left">Hi!
 I'm Gabriel Almir, a Systems Analyst | Backend @ CTC</h2>
-<h3 align="left">Backend Developer | Java, Spring Boot, Node.js | +10 anos de experiência em JavaScript e Node.js</h3>
+<h3 align="left">Backend Developer | Node.js, TypeScript, NestJS | 10+ years of experience in JavaScript and Node.js</h3>

-I'm a Backend Developer specialized in building applications using Java and Node.js, with a solid foundation in microservices architecture and system integration.
-With over 10 years of experience in the JavaScript ecosystem (Node.js, TypeScript) and a recent focus on Java technologies (Spring Boot), I am currently transitioning to expand my knowledge and skills in backend development with Java.
+I'm a Backend Developer specialized in building applications using Node.js, TypeScript, and NestJS, with over 10 years of experience in the JavaScript ecosystem.
+My expertise includes designing microservices architectures, building RESTful APIs, and integrating with relational databases (PostgreSQL, MySQL) and NoSQL databases (MongoDB, Redis).

-I have extensive experience in designing and implementing RESTful APIs, as well as working with relational databases (PostgreSQL, MySQL) and NoSQL databases (MongoDB, Redis).
-I follow development practices based on SOLID principles and clean architecture, emphasizing the creation of modular and maintainable code.
-I also have experience with Docker, Kubernetes, and AWS for application deployment and scalability.
+I have extensive experience in implementing scalable and resilient solutions, following clean architecture and SOLID principles, with a focus on creating modular and maintainable code.
+Additionally, I have strong knowledge in messaging systems (RabbitMQ, Redis), containerization (Docker, Kubernetes), and cloud infrastructure (AWS), ensuring the delivery of efficient and scalable solutions.

-Currently, I am focused on solidifying my role as a Java developer, integrating my expertise in JavaScript to deliver robust and scalable backend solutions.
+Throughout my career, I have led projects involving systems and data integration, consistently adopting best development practices to guarantee high performance and quality in deliverables.

 ###